TikTok food trends: Nature's cereal

 Nature's cereal is a trend on TikTok developed by user @natures_food in March 2021, where traditional cereal is replaced with fruit; and the milk is replaced with coconut water.
 Some users claim this cereal relieves constipation and boosts energy.
 The trend gained additional attention when singer Lizzo posted several videos of herself enjoying the dish.

 Pesto eggs

 Pesto eggs is a TikTok food trend involving the substitution of pesto sauce for oil when cooking eggs on a stovetop.
 The technique is successful since pesto sauce already contains olive oil as a primary ingredient.
 Amy Wilichowsky (@amywilichowski on TikTok), a dietitian and TikToker, shared a video of her cooking eggs using the technique on the social media platform on April 24, 2021, and is credited as the creator of the trend.
 The original recipe included bread topped with avocado, ricotta cheese, honey, salt, pepper, and red pepper flakes but multiple variations have arisen since then.

 Pasta chips

 Pasta chips were created in June 2021 and are mostly eaten as a snack or appetizer.
-After cooking pasta in boiling water, the pasta is then added to an air fryer to get crispy.
+After cooking pasta in boiling water, the pasta is then added to an air fryer in order to produce a crispy texture.
 Pasta chips can be seasoned in a variety of different flavors.